Ashwin-Iyer1/TikTok-Video-Creator/README.md

 **This program is for educational purposes only**

-This program will take in a video from either youtube or a local video and split it into segmented chunks for uploading to Tik Tok
+This program will take in 2 videos from either Toutube or a local video, split them into segmented chunks, and stack the videos for uploading to TikTok

+##✅ Features ✅##
+• Video Downloading
+• Video Uploading
+• Video Splitting
+• Video Combining

+##🚧 Maybe Coming Soon 🚧##
+• Captions Overlay

 ## How can I install and use this?
 1. Git-clone this repo & change directory